 We are happy to consider an application from you if you can evidence that you have relevant work experience where you can demonstrate critical thinking and analysis skills.

 We’ll ask you for a personal statement that demonstrates your ability to study the course.
 We may also want references and evidence of relevant experience.

 Perhaps you’ve already got a strong idea about where your criminal justice degree will take you?
 Or perhaps you’ve got a few different career choices in mind?
-Either way, this degree will prepare you with a range of transferable skills that will leave you feeling confident enough to decide about where your future lies.
+Either way, this degree will prepare you with a range of transferable skills that will give you the confidence to decide where your future lies.

 After graduating, a criminal justice degree will equip you with the skills and knowledge needed to excel in any career path you choose.
 These practical and transferable skills include: